PennLINC/fw-heudiconv/docs/source/overview.rst

 The goal of ``fw-heudiconv`` is to provide researchers with a tool to flexibly and reproducibly curate their Flywheel datasets into BIDS, that is as powerful as it is easy to use.

+When you're done, you can use ``flaudit`` to audit your data and make sure everything went as planned. ``flaudit`` is a containerized gear on Flywheel that loops over the data in your project, and collects data about the sequences that exist in the project, if and how they were curated into BIDS, and if analysis gears were run on them.
+One important feature is the inclusion of a `template subject`.
+When specified, ``flaudit`` will use that subject's data as a gold standard and compare each other subject to them, highlighting:

+- If the subject has collected the same scanning sequences as the template
+- If the subject has been curated into BIDS identically to the template
+- If the subject has run the same analysis gears as the template.
+This comparison is sensitive to gear versions, so you can be sure your subjects ran the same version of algorithms as the template.

+The output of the gear is an HTML report that can be opened in your web browser, as well as the accompanying CSVs that generated it, in case you want to explore the data further.

 General Workflow
 ----------------